-Whether you’re a course creator, a gamer, or even a vlogger, it is undoubtedly necessary to know how to record your screen.
+Whether you’re a course creator, a gamer, or even a vlogger, it is very necessary to know how to record your screen.

-Almost everyone knows how to take screenshots on Windows 10—Win+Fn+PrntScrn—but only a relatively few tech-savvy folks know that Windows 10 has a fairly secret tool that allows you to record your screen!
+Many Windows 10 users know how to take screenshots on Windows 10—Win+Fn+PrntScrn—but only a relatively few tech-savvy folks know that Windows 10 has a fairly secret built-in screen recorder that allows you to capture your screen!

 Indeed, this tool is referred to as the Xbox Game Bar (the Game Bar Feature) because it was chiefly made for recording game clips.
 However, it can be used to record just about anything you want.

-In today’s blog, we will show you the step-by-step process of recording your screen on Windows 10, so you can start sharing your best ‘screen moments’ immediately.
+So, in today’s guide, we will show you the step-by-step process of recording your screen on Windows 10, so you can start sharing your best ‘screen moments’ immediately.

-To record your screen, you need to follow these simple steps accordingly.
+To record your screen with the Xbox Game Bar, you need to follow these simple steps accordingly.

 Step 1: Activate the Screen Recording Feature